aynerd2/AR-VR-Africa-Hackathon-Team-Hackstars-/README.md

 # AR-VR-Africa-Hackathon-Team-Hackstars-

-To run the app: Please click on the link - bit.ly/3umd47q
+To run the app: Please click on this link - bit.ly/3umd47q